Xubobo0127/plate_interface_roughness_analytics/README.md

     Distance is length landward from the trench (m) Depth is the plate interface depth below sea level (m)

-/example/                               Contains a case to calculate the roughness indicator

-    /example/2d                         Example of 2d data

 README                                  Help file

 LICENSE                                 License file

 #   4  How to use the Roughness-Length Method code
+        Choose your OS

+        For Mac OS
+        1. Copy [acquire_list.sh] file to /data/ catalog
+        2. Open the terminal and enter follows to generate a [list] file chmod +x list_dat_absolute.sh ./list_dat_absolute.sh
+        3. Put the [list] file and code file in the same directory
+        4. Open the matlab script (e.g., [RMS_2d_multiprofiles.m])
+        5. Set the appropriate parameters (filename,times,t1,te,fid) and click Run in matlab

+        For Win OS
-               1. Use [acquire_list.bat] file to generate a list file at /data/ catalog
+        1. Copy [acquire_list.sh] file to /data/ catalog and click to generate a [list] file
-               2. Put the list file and code file in the same directory
+        2. Put the [list] file and code file in the same directory
+        3. Open the matlab script (e.g., [RMS_2d_multiprofiles.m])
-               3. Set the appropriate parameters  (filename,times,t1,te,fid) and click Run
+        4. Set the appropriate parameters  (filename,times,t1,te,fid) and click Run in matlab